butfirstchai.com

 Jump to Recipe

-These no-bake date energy bars with lots of nuts and dried fruits are a perfect sweet snack with your morning coffee or pick me up for a late afternoon.
+These no-bake date energy bars with lots of nuts and dried fruits are a perfect sweet snack with your morning coffee or a pick-me-up for a late afternoon.
 Loaded with nuts, seeds, dried fruits and granola, these energy bars are packed with nutrition.

 date paste bars with almonds and chocolate